jekyll/minima/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install minima

-## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/minima.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.